Frequently Asked Questions

 One of the biggest challenges facing emergency responders in the U.S. is the so-called “stovepipe effect,” in which one agency or city is unable to share data with others.
 FirstWatch overcomes this by automatically aggregating data across city, county or state lines for a true analysis of regional or even national trends.
 FirstWatch analyzes more than 35,000 incidents every day, that’s about 14,000,000 new incidents annually from across the USA and Canada.
 FirstWatch is the largest aggregated international database of its kind.

 FirstWatch technology was first installed in Kansas City, Mo., in 1999.
-Today, the FirstWatch network protects more than 74,000,000 people in more than 300 communities in 35 states & provinces across North America.
+Today, the FirstWatch network protects more than 124 million people served by over 500 agencies in more than 45+ states & provinces across North America.